Eragon77/LinguaFrancaWarehouse/README.md

 🤖 Note on AI Usage

-To ensure code clarity and maintainability, code comments and logging messages in this project were generated and refined with the assistance of Artificial Intelligence tools.
+To ensure code clarity and maintainability, code comments and logging messages,as well as a few tests in this project were generated and refined with the assistance of Artificial Intelligence tools.
 The core logic and architecture were designed and implemented manually.